rianlian7/ict_spreadsheet_guide/docs/spreadsheet_t4_cell.md

-# Task 4 - Data Analysis
+# Cell and Cell Range

 Before we begin, switch to the sheet named, **Analysing the data**.